sage-code/maj/verbs.md

 * jo lofu'be zu   = I have influenced him
 * tu seru'be lofu = You had been influenced

-Another good example of verb root is "gem":
+Another good example of verb root is "pag":

 * gema = money
-* gemu = pay
+* pagu = pay
-* gemo = payed
+* pago = payed

 **example 2:**

 * tu raku'be mi vuza   = you have broken my camera
 * tu hodu'ga una dota  = you are holding a dept
-* poi tu dovu sh gemu  = then you have to pay
+* poi tu dovu sh pagu  = then you have to pay
-* la dota sonu'be gemo = the debt was payed
+* la dota sonu'be pago = the debt was payed

 **Read next about:** [adverbs](adverbs.md)